Democratic Iowa Caucus Shadow App - A Cautionary Tail for Digital Commerce Software Development

 Shadow’s use of inexperienced developers is unconscionable.
 Any programmer or development company with a sense of ethics would have refused to roll out the project.

 Additionally, Shadow cut costs by using free distribution software designed for testing, not production.
 The level of irresponsibility and poor decision making is epic, possibly to the point of negligence.

 …the app was distributed using the TestFairy platform’s free tier and not its enterprise one.
 That means Shadow didn’t even pony up for the TestFairy plan that comes with single sign-on authentication, unlimited data retention, and end-to-end encryption.
-The Verge

 News reports indicate that the rules for the caucus had changed dramatically from past caucuses.
 This was the first live run through of this new process.
 Thus, it would have taken quite a bit of time to translate the political rules into technical logic.
 Thorough discovery was needed to make sure the system met requirements.